bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Chapter_05.md

 ## Short Quiz

-Q1.
+{quiz, id: chapter_05, attempts: 99}

+?
 In a Bitcoin transaction, why is the sum of output always lesser than the sum of input?

-* Because the input need to include the transaction fees
+a) Because the input need to include the transaction fees
-* Because the output need to include the transaction fees
+B) Because the output need to include the transaction fees
-* Because this is just the way it works in Bitcoin
+c) Because this is just the way it works in Bitcoin

-Q2.
+?
 What happens if Alice uses 1 UTXO (30 mycoins) to send 1 mycoin to Bob and doesn't provide change address?

-* The miner gets Alice's 29 mycoins.
+A) The miner gets Alice's 29 mycoins.
-* Alice UTXO is now updated to 29 mycoins.
+b) Alice UTXO is now updated to 29 mycoins.
-* Bob gets an extra 29 mycoins.
+c) Bob gets an extra 29 mycoins.
-* No one gets the 29 mycoins.
+d) No one gets the 29 mycoins.
 Its lost forever.

+{/quiz}

 ## Resources